 Answer C is correct.
 Don't hold the wheel against the steering stops for more than five seconds.
 Doing so increases system pressure so high it can rupture hoses and damage system components.

 Answer D is wrong.
 Use the recommended power steering fluid.
-No air bubbles, foam, or leaks are allowed before returning the vehicle to service.
+Before returning the vehicle to service, no air bubbles, foam, or leaks are allowed.

-19. While performing an initial inspection, the technician notices a red-colored fluid leaking between the transmission and the engine.
+19. A red-colored fluid is leaking between the transmission and the engine.
 Which of the following is correct?

 - A. This fluid is the result of a leaking rear main seal.